-In order to get your files into a printable form, they must be exported from the modelling software in .STL or .obj.
-STL files do not encode units, so in order to make the part print at correct scale, export from your CAD software in millimeters (mm).
+- In order to get your files into a printable form, they must be exported from the modeling software in .STL or .obj.
+STL files do not encode units, so in order to make the part print at the correct scale, export from your CAD software in millimeters (mm).

 - The Construct uses a custom version of Cura to prepare and slice parts.
-There are four profiles available for Construct users:
+The icon looks like this:

 - Once your orientation is set, Cura will pre-slice your part.
 Wait for this to finish, take note of the print time and weight of material in the upper left.

-- You also can click “Print Preview” to see the print with support and raft generated.
+- You also can click the print preview button to see the print with support and raft generated.
 Use this opportunity to check it for any unexpected support regions and as a last sanity check before printing.

-- Once you are satisfied with the time and weight, find a printer that is not in use that supports the material you have chosen.
-Look for the Cura icons on the front of the printer and verify you are using the correct one.
+- Once you are satisfied with the time and weight, find a printer that is not in use.
 Remove the card from the printer and plug it in the USB card reader on the PC:

-- Before continuing, Fill out The Construct 3D Printing Form.
+- Before continuing, Fill out The Construct 3D Printing Form (will appear on Cura once you save).
 This log allows us to gauge the printers’ usage level and filament consumption, so it is mandatory for every print job run.
 Make sure to include your file’s name and the weight that Cura reports.

 Step 3: Printing

-- Ensure that the blue print surface on the bed is flat, smooth, not ripped, and free of any material .
+- Ensure that the surface on the bed is flat, smooth, not ripped, and free of any material.
 Check the filament spool and make sure there is enough filament to produce your part.
 If the printer does not have sufficient plastic, speak to a lab manager.
 Do not attempt to change rolls yourself.

 - The printer will home, heat, and print the part automatically.
-Please observe the printer until it has printed several layers, as most print failures happen within the first 10 layers.
+Please observe the printer until it has printed several layers (~10 min), as most print failures happen within the first 10 layers.

 - Once it appears to be printing well, it may be left alone to complete.
 The bed will drop to the bottom once the print is finished.
 Construct staff will not restart prints that fail due to user error.
 It is your responsibility to follow all of the above steps and make sure your prints run as they should.